renancostab/ExtendedSet/README.md

 # ExtendedSet

-ExtendedSet is a extension of the set usually found in the Lazarus, the main goal is provide the regular set to support values over 250.
+ExtendedSet is a extension of the set usually found in the Lazarus, the main goal is provide a set of integer.

 ## Features: ##